gardener/cc-utils/doc/traits/cronjob.rst

 .. note::

-  The presence of this trait affects the default triggering beviour for head updates in the main repository (changing it to `false`; i.e.: head-updates will be ignored).
+  The presence of this trait affects the default triggering behaviour for head updates in the main repository (changing it to `false`; i.e.: head-updates will be ignored).